-The view of Loch Maree is breathtaking, in any weather.
-Vast mountains shrine dark blue water that seems to stretch to eternity.
+The view of Loch Maree is breathtaking in any weather.
+Vast mountains enshrine the water’s dark blue that seems to stretch to eternity.
 The road takes you to Poolewe and further on your way towards Ullapool.
-The sheer beauty of Scotland’s West Coast almost unbearably sublime.
+The sheer beauty of Scotland’s West Coast is almost unbearably sublime.
 The grass, green in all its lushness, covers a fertile stretch of land as you approach Gruinard Bay.
 A village here, a few meadows there, the idyll seems perfect.

 The view is good from Gruinard graveyard.
-Here, where the dead are buried, is the island close, just over a mile away, and it is more deadly than is thought possible: Gruinard Island.
+The island is close, here where the dead are buried, just over a mile as the crow flies, and it is more deadly than is thought possible: Gruinard Island.
 Anthrax Island.

-Deserted since the Second World War because contaminated with the deadly Anthrax virus.
-An island of death.
+Deserted since the Second World War because of its contamination with the deadly Anthrax bacteria An island of death.
 It all sounds rather familiar these days.

 British Forces detonated anthrax bombs to test them on sheep.
 All 60 died quickly.
-The old 16mm film is now declassified and a haunting document of deadly intentions.
-The anthrax strain used, was a highly virulent type, a biological weapon intended for a number of German cities.
+The old 16mm film is now declassified and a haunting document of lethal intentions.
+The anthrax strain used was a highly virulent type, a biological weapon intended for a number of German cities.
 It was never used in combat.

 Gruinard graveyard is a place of death but Gruinard Island feels more deadly still.